 Five hundred doors

 so I believe there is in Valhǫll;

 eight hundred einherjar

 when they fare to fight the wolf

-As skilled as they are in battle from their millennia of combat, still the wolf Fenrir will devour swathes from among their ranks and the destruction of the worlds shall take the rest.
+The Einherjar are skilled in battle from their millennia of combat.
+Still the wolf Fenrir will devour swathes from among their ranks and the destruction of the worlds take the rest.

-The Valkyries also shall fight alongside their King and Queen, slaying many from among the giant clans and battling the hosts of dead from Loki’s ship of nails, the Naglfar.
-But at last, they too shall succumb to the end of all worlds and sink with their comrades beneath the waves of Jorumungand’s flood.
+The Valkyries also shall fight alongside their King and Queen.
+Slaying many from among the giant clans and battling the hosts of dead from Loki’s ship of nails, the Naglfar.
+But at last, they too shall succumb to the end of all worlds.
+Sinking with their comrades beneath the waves of Jorumungand’s flood.